tdwg/bdq/tg2/_review/docs/synthetic/index.md

 For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.

+The set of information most relevant to synthetic data for BDQ Core Tests can be found in the following subset of resources:

+- The [Biodiversity Data Quality Core Introduction](../../intro/index.md) Provides an introduction to the BDQ Core standard and the Tests.
+- [BDQ Core Implementer's Guide](../guide/implementers/index.md) For anyone interested in the technical implementation of the BDQ Core Tests.

 ### 1.4 Status of the content of this document

 Section 1 is non-normative.